Facebook

 To clear its name, Liminal underwent an independent audit by Grant Thornton, which found no evidence of compromise in Liminalโ€™s digital infrastructure.
 Concurrently, WazirX enlisted Google subsidiary Mandiant to investigate potential compromises in its systems.
 Mandiantโ€™s findings echoed those of Grant Thornton, indicating no direct compromise of WazirXโ€™s systems.

-Bartosz Barwikowski, a security expert from blockchain auditing firm Hacken, suggested that the details of the attack might be withheld due to ongoing criminal investigations or the possibility that the attacker left no traceable footprint in the system.
+Bartosz Barwikowski, a security expert from blockchain auditing firm Hacken, suggested that authorities might withhold details of the attack due to ongoing criminal investigations or because the attacker left no traceable footprint in the system.

 Yongjin Kim, CEO of Asian derivatives trading platform Flipster, speculated that the attack could involve manipulation during the signing process, highlighting the need for additional security layers beyond multisignature policies.